daquinoaldo/eWee/README.md

 # eWee
 _Ensuring Wellness with Energy Efficiency_

+A group project for the Mobile and Cyber-Physical Systems course at University of Pisa.
-For more information check our [introduction file](introducing-eWee.pdf)
+For more information check our [introduction file](introducing-eWee.pdf) or the [poster](poster.pdf).
 ## Installation
 ### On Raspberry Pi
 `cd /opt`